86Box/docs/settings/display.rst

 The *Configure* button next to the XGA opens a new window where the card type (**XGA-1** or **XGA-2**) and initial BIOS address can be configured.

-.. note:: Pairing the 8514/A and XGA with each other or with a video card from **S3** may result in compatibility issues, as each card implements a set of 8514/A features.
+.. note:: Pairing the 8514/A and XGA with each other or with video cards from **ATI** or **S3** may result in compatibility issues, as each card implements a set of 8514/A features.